-The HR generalist role is one of the most common job roles within the human resources field.
-Its uniqueness lies in the fact that it doesn’t focus on one aspect with HR and an HR generalist is well-versed in handling diverse responsibilities.
-However, such aspects mean that creating an HR generalist job description is hardly straightforward.
+The HR generalist role is one of the most common job roles in human resources.
+Its uniqueness lies in the fact that it doesn’t focus on one aspect of HR, and an HR generalist is well-versed in handling diverse responsibilities.
+However, such elements mean that creating an HR generalist job description is hardly straightforward.

-This article gives you a quick overview of the HR generalist role, how to craft a world class job description to attract talented candidates, and what should be the minimum requirements.
-If you’re looking to learn more via video then watch below.
+This article gives you a quick overview of the HR generalist role, how to craft a world-class job description to attract talented candidates, and what the minimum requirements should be.
+If you’d like to learn more via video, watch below.
 Otherwise, skip ahead.

 The HR Generalist Role

 The HR generalist is an entry-level position in the HR department.
-Organizations hire HR generalists when their HR team has at least an HR manager and a few HR specialists and they need some hands-on assistance for the daily tasks.
+Organizations hire HR generalists when their HR team has at least an HR manager and a few HR specialists and needs some hands-on assistance with daily tasks.
 Therefore, one of the core HR generalist duties is to assist senior HR professionals, like the HR director, in their tasks.

 The HR department relies on generalists to manage human resources operations daily.
-They work with the HR manager or HR coordinator to organize training programs, policy administration, hiring procedures, and other administrative tasks in the human rsources department.
+They work with the HR manager or HR coordinator to organize training programs, policy administration, hiring procedures, and other administrative tasks.

 HR Generalist Job Description Example